CalCOFI/rCRUX/README.md

 Example output can be found [here](/examples/12S_V5F1_generated_9-21-22).

-**Note**, there will be variability between runs due to primer blast return parameters and random sampling of the blast seeds table that occurs during blast_seeds.
+**Note:** There will be variability between runs due to primer blast return parameters and random sampling of the blast seeds table that occurs during blast_seeds.
+However, variability can be decreased by changing parameters.

-**derep_and_clean_db**
+### derep_and_clean_db()

-This function takes the output of blast_seeds and depreplicates identical sequences.
-In this step, accessions with the same sequence are combined and if those accessions have different taxids (taxonomic paths).
+This function takes the output of blast_seeds and dereplicates identical sequences to generate a clean reference database.

+Accessions with the same sequence are collapsed into a representative sequence.
+If those accessions have different taxids (taxonomic paths), we determine the lowest common taxonomic agreement across the multiple accessions with an identical sequence.
+For example, for the MiFish 12S locus, nearly all rockfishes in the genus *Sebastes* have identical sequences.
+Instead of including ~110 identical reference sequences, one for each individual species, we report a single representative sequence with a lowest common taxonomic agreement of the genus *Sebastes*.
+This prevents classification bias for taxa with more sequences and also provides accurate taxonomic resolution within the reference database.

+We note that we exclude all sequences with taxids that are NA.
+Such sequences are not immediately useful for classification of metabarcoding sequences.
+However, we caution that such results can be indicative of off target amplification of a given primer set.
+For example, the MiFish 12S primer set amplifies uncultured marine bacteria among other taxa (taxid = NA) indicating off target amplification of non-fish taxa.
+These sequences are saved in the References_with_NA_for_taxonomic_ranks.csv file.

+The result of this function is a final clean reference database file set composed of a paired .fasta and taxonomy.txt.
+In addition, all representative sequences and associated accessions are saved in References_with_multiple_taxonomic_ranks.csv and References_with_unique_taxonomic_ranks.csv files.
+These files allow for the traceback of representative sequences to multiple accessions.